 Your GP or asthma nurse may suggest a different inhaler device that you find easier to use.
 Different types of inhalers need different breathing techniques to use them well.

-You may have the same medicine, but a different inhaler.
 A different type of inhaler could be easier and help you get the right dose of medicine.

 Your GP might suggest a different inhaler device if: